top of page

 5. Strategies to Minimize Trust Tax Liabilities

-While trusts can be subject to significant taxes, there are strategies that can help minimize tax liabilities and preserve more wealth for beneficiaries.
+While trusts can be subject to significant taxes, some strategies can help minimize tax liabilities and preserve more wealth for beneficiaries.
 Some of these strategies include:

 Conclusion